People's Republic of Mozambique: Foreign relations

 The People's Republic of Mozambique enjoyed close military, political, and economic ties with the member states of COMECON during its brief history, particularly the Soviet Union and Cuba.
 Both countries deployed military missions in Mozambique during the civil war to advise, train, and equip the People's Forces for the Liberation of Mozambique (FPLM).
 In 1978, there were up to 1,000 Soviet and Cuban military personnel deployed in the country.
 There were also large civilian technical contingents deployed; up to 600 Cuban and 650 Soviet technicians were in the country during the late 1980s, working on developing mining and rail infrastructure and fisheries.
 Both countries also provided vocational training and university scholarships to Mozambican nationals on especially generous terms.
 In 1987, for example, 4,000 Mozambicans received scholarships to study in Cuba, and 800 were receiving vocational instruction there.
 Between 1977 and 1990, the Soviet Union provided Mozambique with $105 million in financial aid.
 During the 1980s, it was the country's largest overseas trading partner, supplying a plurality of Mozambique's imported goods and all of its oil on credit.
 Many of the Soviet imports were directly bartered for agricultural goods produced by Mozambique's peasant farmers.

 Despite the frosty diplomatic relations between the People's Republic of Mozambique and South Africa's avowedly anti-communist National Party government, economic realities ensured that certain practical ties were always retained.
 Throughout the civil war, Mozambique sold power from its hydroelectric complex on Cahora Bassa to South Africa, and South African investors always held a notable stake in the country's port facilities.

-In the late 1980s, with Soviet economic influence waning, the People's Republic of Mozambique concluded its first major agreement with the International Monetary Fund (IMF), joined the Lome Convention, and opened diplomatic relations with a number of states outside the Soviet bloc, namely West Germany.
+In the late 1980s, with Soviet economic influence waning, the People's Republic of Mozambique concluded its first major agreement with the International Monetary Fund (IMF), joined the Lomé Convention, and opened diplomatic relations with a number of states outside the Soviet bloc, namely West Germany.

-Armed Forces
+Armed forces

 Upon independence in 1975 the guerilla forces of FRELIMO, the People's Forces for the Liberation of Mozambique (Forças Populares de Libertação de Moçambique - FPLM) was reorganised into the Armed Forces of Mozambique (Forças Armadas de Moçambique - FAM), the official designation being "Forças Armadas de Moçambique - FPLM."

 The FAM was initially organised along similar lines to its predecessor, with no formal ranks besides from a system of "comandantes" who were elected to the position by fellow soldiers.
 FRELIMO and the FAM/FPLM were virtually indistinguishable from each other following their close relationship through the independence war.
 In December 1975 Mozambique was rocked by an abortive rebellion in Lourenço Marques (Maputo) when 400 troops of the FAM occupied strategic positions in Machava before being forced back by loyal police, military and civilians.
 The rebellion was in response to a crackdown and purge on corruption within the military and party.